tmallava/PACL/README.md

 For each experiment, data was normalized to mean of zero and a standard deviation of one.<br/>

 # Results
-Then Silhouette score is used to determine the optimal number of clusters (i.e., the number of subtypes) and Kaplan-Meier survival analysis to identify the subtypes are clinically distinct.
+Silhouette score is used to determine the optimal number of clusters (i.e., the number of subtypes) and Kaplan-Meier survival analysis to identify the subtypes are clinically distinct.